How to Become a Supply Chain Manager

 While it’s not a requirement to practice, many supply chain managers seek to further their education and distinguish themselves in the industry by pursuing professional certification.
 Offered by peer-led organizations, these certifications demonstrate one’s industry expertise and a commitment to the evolving best practices in supply chain management.

 The Institute for Supply Management (ISM) offers the Certified Professional in Supply Management (CPSM) designation.
 Candidates need a minimum of three years in a supply chain management role.
-Once deemed eligible, candidates must pass a pass an exam in the fundamentals of supply chain management before earning their designation.
+Once deemed eligible, candidates must pass an exam in the fundamentals of supply chain management before earning their designation.
 For members, the exam fee is $495.

 Finally, the International Society of Logistics (SOLE) offers the Certified Professional Logistician (CPL) designation.
 Eligibility requirements include a master’s degree and at least four years of experience in logistics or a bachelor’s degree and at least five years of experience in logistics.
 Once the eligibility requirements are met, candidates will need to pass an eight-hour multiple-choice exam, which is broken up into four two-hour sessions.
 Exam fees are $375 for non-members.
 The CPL designation does not expire.